-I started baking orange cake as a hobby a decade ago, which eventually becomes a favorite item on the menu in our restaurant.
+I started baking the orange cake as a hobby a decade ago, eventually becoming a favorite item on the menu in our restaurant.

-I am happy to share with you how to make my delightful orange cakes, which sells.
-This recipe is a derivation of the pound cake, make with only pure orange juice and zests.
-It is a no-frills recipe, emphasize on the technique, the formulation.
-This simple recipe is packed with an irresistible flavor and guaranteed a full indulgence of the taste buds.
+I am happy to share how to make my delightful orange cakes, derived from the pound cake, with only pure orange juice and zest.
+It is a no-frills recipe emphasizing the technique and the formulation.
+This simple recipe is packed with an irresistible flavor and guarantees a total indulgence of the taste buds.

 You will expect to read a long article because I want to explain the recipe in detail.
 Please read before attempting the recipe.
 Most of the information is in the text, not the abbreviated recipe.